ilausuch/project_management_statistics/README.md

-# project_management_statistics
+# Project Management Statistics

+Taking a comprehensive approach, it's important to recognize that ticket systems such as Issues and IssueEvents usually only store raw data.
+Through the processing and analysis facilitated by this project, we transform this data into valuable information that can be used for in-depth analysis or making informed decisions.

 The motivation for this project is based on the challenges and limitations encountered while generating metrics using Telegraf and directly querying APIs.
 These challenges highlight the need for a more efficient and robust solution to capture historical data and calculate meaningful metrics.

-We are not implying that the Telegraf approach is worst.
 Telegraf serves its intended purpose effectively; however, the project we are proposing offers a potentially more effective and comprehensive solution for designing and exploring new metric formulas.
 By capturing and storing historical data, this project aims to enhance the process of generating metrics by addressing the limitations observed in the Telegraf approach.

-Here are the key motivating factors for this project:
+The primary motivation for this project is the utilization of historical data, which offers several advantages when it comes to metrics.
+Some key benefits of using historical data in this context include:

-- **Delayed metric validation**: When calculating metrics from the moment a script starts running, it may take a day or two of collected data to verify if the metric works as expected.
-With historical information, you can validate the metric during the design phase and deploy a well-crafted metric to production.
+- Efficient metric validation: With historical information, you can validate metrics during the design phase, leading to well-crafted metrics in production without waiting for days of collected data.
-- **Difficulty in metric modification**: If you need to modify a metric, the changes will only apply from the moment of implementation, resulting in inconsistent historical metrics.
-With historical data, you can recalculate the entire metric using the updated formula, ensuring consistency throughout.
+- Consistent metric modification: Historical data allows you to recalculate the entire metric with an updated formula, ensuring consistency throughout, rather than having changes apply only from the moment of implementation.
-- **API limitations**: Directly querying APIs often comes with security restrictions and response speed constraints, which can hinder the calculation of complex metrics.
+- Overcoming API limitations: You can bypass API security restrictions and response speed constraints, enabling and speeding up the calculation of complex metrics.
-- **Present moment limitations**: With these API limitations and using Telegraf with scripts that directly query APIs, the calculated metrics are based on the current state of the issues.
-- **Missing metrics during downtime**: If Telegraf is offline for a period, the metrics generated during that time are lost, as the scripts do not consider history and only capture the present moment.
+- Comprehensive metrics: Unlike directly querying APIs and relying on the present moment, historical data offers a more comprehensive view of issue states, leading to more accurate metrics.
+- Resilience during downtime: If a monitoring tool like Telegraf goes offline, historical data ensures that you won't miss any metrics generated during the downtime.
-- **Limited complexity and trends analysis**: Without historical data, it becomes challenging to create complex metrics based on trends or issue evolution over time.
+- Advanced complexity and trend analysis: Access to historical data enables the creation of complex metrics based on trends and issue evolution over time, offering deeper insights.

-## Structure
+## Workflow

 This project uses a database schema to store and manage issues from different issue tracking systems.
 The schema is illustrated in the following diagram: